mvujovich/IA22/README.md

 - Add ability to update/edit profile information (with Firebase)
 - Add "clear" button to the upload view (for image chosen)
 - Add profile photo functionality and fix profile views accordingly
+- Add sidebar to main home page that opens smoothly

 ### Dependencies:
 - Firebase Auth